egylandscapeproject/egylandscapeproject.github.io/_workshops/10_2021_EGY_Alexandria.md

 {% include gallery caption="Photos From The Third Workshop of the EGYLandscape Project" %}

-## Third Workshop of the EGYLandscape Project: Nature and Land![image]
+## Third Workshop of the EGYLandscape Project: Nature and Land
 **Institut Français d’Égypte, Alexandria, Egypt**
 *3-5 September 2019*